 In the short term, hospitals are making this model work.
 But it’s contingent on getting the nurses to work quickly.
 The Nurse Licensure Compact has helped by making it easier for many nurses to practice in multiple states without having to obtain additional licenses.
-As of January 2021, there are currently 34 participating states with pending legislation in five more.
+As of January 2021, there are currently more than 30 participating states with pending legislation in others.

 In addition, some state legislatures have established emergency measures to expedite nurses’ licensing and put them to work quicker and bring more nurses into the system.
 For example, Utah’s Division of Occupational and Professional Licensing creating a temporary nursing apprentice license for nursing students.
 Hospitals have also become creative in their bid for pandemic help.
 All these efforts are making it easier to put travel nurses to work quickly.